impredicative/podgenai/README.md

 * If updating the repo, rerun the `rye sync` step.

 ## Usage
 Usage can be as a command-line application or as a Python library.
 By default, the generated mp3 file will be written to the repo directory.
-As of 2024, the estimated cost per generation is under $2 USD and the time taken is under three minutes.
+As of 2024, the estimated cost per generation is under $2 USD, and is proportional to the number of subtopics.
+The time taken is under three minutes.

 ### Usage tips
 * If a requested topic fails to generate subtopics, try rewording it, perhaps to be broader or narrower or more factual.
 Alternatively, try deleting its work directory (`<repo>/work/<topic>`) and retrying its generation.